LambdaHack/LambdaHack/PLAYING.markdown

 Keys
 ----

-Here are a few keys you can use in the game:
+Below are the default key bindings in the game.

                key    command
                c      close a door